chancejs/chancejs/docs/person/name.md

   => "Roberta Mazzetti"
 ```

-Note, currently support for nationality is limited to: `'en', 'it'`.
+Note, currently support for nationality is limited to: `'en', 'it', 'nl', 'fr', 'bg'`.